crawl/crawl/crawl-ref/docs/crawl_manual.rst

   every monster in a normal or boss round, you will get some gold, arena points, and a bit of time to rest.
 In a lightning round, to win you just need to survive.
-A variety of interesting items are available for purchase in shops along the sides -- don't miss the quad damage!
-To win this sprint mode, kill the final boss, and the Orb will appear.
+A variety of interesting items are available for purchase in shops along the sides -- don't miss the QUAD DAMAGE!
+To win this sprint, kill the final boss, and the Orb will appear.

 Sprint VII: "The Pits"
   This map is a "traditional-style" sprint map that embeds the quest for the Orb of Zot into a dungeon level with three runes.

 Sprint VIII: "Arena of Blood"
-  The Arena of Blood, also known as "meatsprint", pits a Makhleb-worshipping character wielding the famous "Axe of Woe" against a large variety of meat-based monsters in an open arena.
+  In the Arena of Blood, also known as "meatsprint", you are a vessel of Makhleb, wielding Makhleb's immensely destructive Axe of Woe against a large variety of meat-based monsters in an open arena.
 To win this mode, kill the Meatlord, pick up the Orb of Zot, and escape.

 Sprint IX: "|||||||||||||||||||||||||||||"
-  This mode, also known as "linesprint", puts the entire game of crawl in a single winding 1-space corridor, with each region as one straight line.
-The Orb of Zot appears in the middle of the map, which continues through all 15 runes past Zot.
+  This mode, also known as "linesprint", puts the entire game of Crawl in a single winding 1-space corridor, with each region as one straight line.
+Fight your way to the middle of the map to claim the Orb of Zot, and continue onwards to collect all 15 runes on your way to escaping.